What Is Spondylolisthesis?

 Young people are more at risk for spondylolysis and spondylolisthesis because their bones are still growing, especially during a growth spurt.

-Kids and teens who play sports and do activities that can strain the lower back or that involve a lot of lower-back stretching — like football, weightlifting, gymnastics, volleyball, ballet, golf, and wrestling — are especially likely to have these problems.
+Kids and teens who play sports and do activities that can strain the lower back or that involve a lot of lower-back stretching — like football, weightlifting, gymnastics, volleyball, ballet, golf, and wrestling — have a higher risk for spondylolisthesis.

 How Is Spondylolisthesis Diagnosed?

-Besides doing a physical exam, health care providers will order X-rays of the lower back to look for spondylolisthesis.
+Besides doing an exam, health care providers will order X-rays of the lower back to look for spondylolisthesis.
 X-rays can show if a vertebra has slipped out of place.

-Sometimes, other imaging tests are done — such as a CT (computed tomography) scan or a lumbar MRI scan — to get a better look at the back and to see if the slipped vertebra is affecting the nerves.
+Sometimes, they order other imaging tests — such as a CT (computed tomography) scan or a lumbar MRI scan — to get a better look at the back and to see if the slipped vertebra is affecting the nerves.

 How Is Spondylolisthesis Treated?

 Most people with spondylolisthesis get better by resting and doing exercises designed to stretch and strengthen the back.
-Only in rare cases is surgery needed to fix the condition.
+Only in severe cases is surgery needed to fix the condition.

 As with spondylolysis, health care professionals probably will recommend: